-Highlights as Executive Producer were the productions with the Emerson String Quartet (e.g. »Bach – Fugues« and »Intimate Letters«), James Galway (above all »Wings of Songs«), Hélène Grimaud (»Credo«), Lang Lang (Carnegie Hall Recital), Anne-Sophie Mutter (Mozart Project), Maria João Pires (e.g. Schubert Sonatas), Mikhail Pletnev (e.g. his unrivalled Beethoven Project with the Complete Symphonies and Piano Concertos), Maurizio Pollini (e.g. Mozart Piano Concertos with the Wiener Philharmoniker and »Bach – The Well-tempered Clavier, Part 1«) and Thomas Quasthoff (e.g. »Tell It Like It Is«).
+Highlights of his activities as Executive Producer are the productions with the Emerson String Quartet (e.g. »Bach – Fugues« and »Intimate Letters«), Sir James Galway (above all »Wings of Songs«), Hélène Grimaud (»Credo«), Lang Lang (Carnegie Hall Recital), Anne-Sophie Mutter (Mozart Project – 7 CDs), Maria João Pires (e.g. Schubert Piano Sonatas), Mikhail Pletnev (e.g. his unrivalled Beethoven Project: Complete Symphonies and Piano Concertos with the Russian National Orchestra – 8 CDs), Maurizio Pollini (e.g. Mozart Piano Concertos with the Wiener Philharmoniker and »Bach – The Well-tempered Clavier, Part 1«) and Thomas Quasthoff (e.g. »Tell It Like It Is«).

-Of special importance as Recording CoOrdinator were the productions with Claudio Abbado, Rafał Blechacz, Pierre Boulez (above all completion of his Bartók and Mahler cycles), Plácido Domingo (above all »Sacred Songs« and »Italia, ti amo«), Gustavo Dudamel, Elīna Garanča (»Habanera«), Hilary Hahn, Lang Lang, Anne-Sophie Mutter (all recordings fom 2002 until 2011), Anna Netrebko (all recordings from her debut CD to the »Souvenirs« album), Anne Sofie von Otter (e.g. »For The Stars«, »Mots d’amour« and »Music for a While«), Maria João Pires, Mikhail Pletnev (in particular his sensational Carnegie Hall debut and the GRAMMY recording with Martha Argerich) and Krystian Zimerman (e.g. Brahms Piano Concerto No.1 with the Berliner Philharmoniker and Simon Rattle).
+Especially noteworthy in his role as Recording CoOrdinator are the productions with Claudio Abbado, Rafał Blechacz, Pierre Boulez (above all completion of his Bartók and Mahler cycles), Plácido Domingo (above all »Sacred Songs« and »Italia, ti amo«), Gustavo Dudamel, Elīna Garanča (»Habanera«), Hilary Hahn, Lang Lang, Anne-Sophie Mutter (all recordings from 2002 until 2011), Anna Netrebko (all recordings from her debut CD to the »Souvenirs« album), Anne Sofie von Otter (e.g. »For The Stars«, »Mots d’amour« and »Music for a While«), Maria João Pires, Mikhail Pletnev (in particular his sensational Carnegie Hall debut and the GRAMMY recording with Martha Argerich) and Krystian Zimerman (e.g. Brahms Piano Concerto No.1 with the Berliner Philharmoniker and Sir Simon Rattle).

 Another issue are the beautiful encounters with many very interesting people in places like Baden-Baden, Basle, Berlin, Bonn, Budapest, Cologne, Dresden, Schloss Elmau, Hamburg, Hanover, Leipzig, London, Madrid, Château de Méry-sur-Oise, Milan, Moscow, Munich, Rome, Salzau, Salzburg, Stockholm, Vienna or Warsaw.